mcnulty/udi/PROTOCOL.md

 ## Requests

-A request is a single map data item with one guaranteed pair:
+A request is composed of two data items:

-- A key of `type` with an unsigned integer value that defines the type of the request.
+1. An unsigned integer value that defines the type of the request
+2. A map containing pairs that are defined by the type of the request

-The possible values are in the table below:
+The possible values for the request type are in the table below:

 | Request Type        | Value |
 | ------------        | ----- |